OBDS-Training/Help/content/en/docs/connect/vpn-setup/index.md

 ## Motivation

-The CCB cluster is accessible only from the University campus network.

 When your device is not directly connected to the University campus network (e.g., when you are working from home or travelling), the VPN Service allows you to access the University campus network, and thus the CCB cluster.